 Work Study application forms are available in the Financial Aid Office.
-Students must reapply each year (July 1-June 30).
-There is no charge for applying.
-Priority is given to those applications received prior to July 1.
+Students must reapply each year (July 1-June 30), and priority is given to those applications received prior to July 1.
+It is necessary that all students receiving any type of financial aid, whether federal, state or local, maintain satisfactory progress.
+Those students who fail to maintain satisfactory progress will not be eligible to continue to receive financial assistance from the college.